 The growth and expansion of a metropolitan area can be analyzed through GIS and enable planning by municipal representatives.
 Factors such as land usability, accessibility, access to transportation corridors, and former uses of the land all play a part in determining suitable areas for new development.
 The area of transportation planning intersects with urban planning when determining what the best path is for a new road or rail line.

 GIS technology is central to digital applications that provide information on road conditions and traffic in a map format.
 This enables users of the app to make alternate travel plans or change their route if conditions warrant.

 GIS technology has helped professionals conducting environmental impact studies to make great strides in the accuracy of environmental impact studies.
 Any large construction project, such as a highway or pipeline, cannot be built without an analysis of its potential harm it may cause to the environment.

 In addition, GIS technology can reveal changes in land use by identifying changes in land cover.
 This capability can uncover practices such as deforestation and is also used to identify the extent of land damage by storms or fires.

 Agricultural applications of GIS can help farmers make optimal choices in crop selection and boost efficiency in their agricultural processes.
 The utilization of this technology can even analyze soil in order to determine what fertilization level and type it needs.
 In the future, further implementation of GIS solutions for agriculture around the world could increase food production in famine-stricken areas.

 Geological Hazard Zoning

-The current trend toward integrating GIS technology and capability into a growing amount of industries is a plus for those looking for GIS related jobs.
-As analytical capabilities expand, so will the need for professionals that know how to leverage this technology.
+The current trend toward integrating GIS technology and capability into a growing amount of industries is a plus for those looking for GIS-related jobs.
+As analytical capabilities expand, so will the need for professionals who leverage this technology.